Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 When this website is consulted, data relative to the navigation by your device (computer, tablet, smartphone, etc. on our website are likely to be saved in the “Cookie” files installed on your device.
 Only the party having placed a cookie is able to read or modify the content contained therein.

-Use of cookies on the portal website
+Use of cookies on the website

-Browsing the Orphadata portal website can lead to the use of a persistent cookie (saved on your computer’s hard drive).
+Browsing the Orphadata website can lead to the use of a persistent cookie (saved on your computer’s hard drive).
 These cookies have not been devised to collect personal information; they are uniquely intended to ease browsing of the site.

 For reasons due to the technology used by one of our contractors, a session cookie may be used when visiting our website in order to make statistical analyses and to record site traffic.
 If you wish, you can disactivate this cookie by changing the settings of your internet browser.